picture of people's hand gestures when arguing side by side, divided by red and blue color

 Disagree Better by How You Listen

-• Learn about how to increase your listening and conversational skills through partner resources and courses.
+• Learn how to improve listening through resources and courses.

 Image